openlegend/core-rules/core/SRD.md

 ## Attack Redirection

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Defensive Reflexes II

-**Description**

-You are adept at redirecting your enemy's attacks.
-Whether using fancy footwork, magical force, or tactical superiority, you can use your opponents' attacks against themselves.
+**Description:** You are adept at redirecting your enemy's attacks.
+Whether using fancy footwork, magical force, or tactical superiority, you can use your opponents' attacks against themselves. \newline

-**Effect**

-When you make a Defend action and your roll exceeds the attacker's action roll, you can choose to redirect the attack to any target that could have been hit by the original attack.
+**Effect:** When you make a Defend action and your roll exceeds the attacker's action roll, you can choose to redirect the attack to any target that could have been hit by the original attack.
 The original attack roll does not change, only the target.
 If the attack was a melee attack, you